By Spin Numbers · Jun 2026

-Equal chance for Random selection is one of the most effective ways to fix a common classroom problem.
-In most classrooms, the same students get most of the opportunities not because teachers intend it that way, but because default systems like hand-raising, volunteering, and informal selection naturally favor students who are already confident, engaged, and visible.
+Random selection is one of the most practical and research-supported tools available for fixing one of the most persistent problems in classroom teaching.
+In most classrooms, the same students get most of the participation opportunities, not because teachers intend it that way, but because the default systems of hand-raising, volunteering, and informal selection naturally favor students who are already confident, engaged, and visible.
+The students who most need opportunities to demonstrate what they know are often the ones least likely to get them under these conditions.

 The Participation Gap and Why It Matters

 The participation gap in classrooms is well documented.
-Research by David Sadker and Karen Zittleman, published in their comprehensive study Still Failing at Fairness (2009), found that participation in typical classrooms is heavily skewed toward a small group of students.
+Research by David Sadker and Karen Zittleman, published in “Still Failing at Fairness” (2009), found that participation in typical classrooms is heavily skewed toward a small group of students.
 In observed classrooms, fewer than one-third of students accounted for the majority of exchanges with teachers.

 This gap is not random.
 It correlates with confidence, social status within the peer group, and prior academic performance.
 Students who have experienced success in a subject participate more.
 Students who have experienced difficulty participate less, which means they receive fewer opportunities to practice the skills they most need to develop.